Department Head and Raymond J Lane Distinguished Professor, Mechanical Engineering

-Professor Robinson first joined Carnegie Mellon in 1998 after working for two years as a Postdoctoral Fellow at the Combustion Research Facility at Sandia National Laboratories.
+Professor Robinson joined Carnegie Mellon in 1998 after working for two years as a Postdoctoral Fellow at the Combustion Research Facility at Sandia National Laboratories.
 In 2009-2010, Professor Robinson was a Visiting Faculty Fellow at the Cooperative Institute for Research in Environmental Science (CIRES) at the University of Colorado Boulder.
 In 2012 he was a Professor at Colorado State University in the Departments of Atmospheric Science and Mechanical Engineering, before returning to Carnegie Mellon as Department Head.

 B.S.
 (Civil Engineering) 1990 Stanford University